Perfect pure quantum state transfer via state restoring and ancilla measurement: Numerical restoring of 3-qubit 2-excitation state

 ($1_j$ means that the $j$th spin of the extended receiver is excited) and take into account that $N^{(ER;min)}_2= 2 N^{(S)}_2-1=5$ for our case.
 The result of restoring is characterized by the parameter $\lambda$ and the time instant for state registration $\tau_0$.
 To find these parameters we proceed as follows.

-According to Proposition 2 in Sec. \ref{Section:DimER}, $|\lambda|$ is among solutions of the polynomial equation (\ref{lamDp}) reduced from system (\ref{bb1}).
+According to Proposition 2 in Sec. \ref{Section:DimER}, { $\lambda^2$} is among solutions of the polynomial equation (\ref{lamDp}) reduced from system (\ref{bb1}).
 In our example this system reads

-and the polynomial equation (\ref{lamDp}) becomes the qubic equation for $|\lambda|^2$:
+and, { after eliminating $\Gamma_i$, $i=1,2$, it reduces to the qubic polynomial equation (\ref{lamDp}) for $\lambda^2$:}

-Solutions to this equation $|\lambda|^2$ do not depend on the parameters of the unitary transformation $W_{ER}$ and can be found for any fixed $n^{(ER)}$ and time instant.
-The question remains which of the roots can be realized by the unitary transformation $W_{ER}$.
-The preliminary study show the realizability of the smallest root $|\lambda|$ trough the solution of the restoring system, while bigger roots have never been obtained.
-Therefore, to find the time instant for state registration, we fix $n^{(ER)}$, numerically construct $\tau$-dependence of the minimal root $|\lambda|_{min}$ of Eq.(\ref{bb3}) with step $\Delta\tau=0.001$ and find its maximum over $\tau$ together with appropriate time instant $\tau_0$.
-The $\tau$-dependence of $|\lambda|_{min}$ for $n^{(ER)}=4,5,6$ is presented in Fig.\ref{Fig:LT} over $0\le \tau\le 20$.
-The maximal values of $|\lambda|_{min}$ together with the appropriate time instances $\tau_0$ are marked in this figure.
+{ Eq. (\ref{bb3}) justifies the statement in Proposition 2 that} the solution $\lambda^2$ of this equation does not depend on the parameters of the unitary transformation $W_{ER}$, { but depends on the dimension of the extended receiver $n^{(ER)}$ and the time instant for state registration $\tau_0$ because vectors $b_j$ depend on those parameters.} {The question remains which of three roots can be realized by the unitary transformation $W_{ER}$.
+The preliminary study shows the realizability of the smallest root $\lambda$ trough the solution of the restoring system, while the bigger roots have never been obtained.} {The conditions for realizability of the bigger roots are not clear yet.
+Perhaps, there is a principal obstacle for realizing them.} Therefore, to find the time instant for state registration, we fix $n^{(ER)}$, numerically construct the $\tau$-dependence of the minimal root $\lambda_{min}^2$ of Eq.(\ref{bb3}) with the time-step $\Delta\tau=0.001$ and find its maximum over $\tau$ together with appropriate time instant $\tau_0$.
+The $\tau$-dependence of $\lambda_{min}^2$ for $n^{(ER)}=4,5,6$ is present in Fig.\ref{Fig:LT} over $0\le \tau\le 20$.
+The maximal values of $\lambda_{min}^2$ together with the appropriate time instances $\tau_0$ are marked in this figure.
 It is important that the graphs are bell shaped in the neighborhood of $\tau_0$.
-This means that small deviation from the predicted $\tau_0$ does not significantly decrease $|\lambda|$.
+This means that a small deviation from the predicted $\tau_0$ does not significantly decrease $\lambda^2$.